camreb/random-data-generator/README.md

 # **random-data-generator**
 This project is application for random data generation.
-It was created using following technilogies:
+It was created using following technologies:
 - Python
 - pandas, numpy [data transformation]
 - Flask [web application]